-On behalf of the Defense Logistics Agency (DLA), I present the Fiscal Year (FY) 2019 Agency Financial Report.
+In FY2020, DLA continued to support relief efforts for natural disasters, such as wildfires that destroyed 11 million acres of land and a record number of hurricanes and tropical storms.
+DLA also awarded 21,000 contract actions with obligations of over \$2 billion to assist the Department's and other Federal Agencies response to the Coronavirus-19 (COVID-19) pandemic.
 This report provides a summary of our programs, accomplishments, challenges, and stewardship of the resources entrusted to us by the American Public and our partner Agencies.
-As responsible stewards of taxpayer dollars, DLA will work relentlessly to ensure the Warfighter and our partners are served efficiently and effectively.
+As responsible stewards of taxpayer dollars, DLA works relentlessly to efficiently and effectively serve the Warfighter and our partners as they accomplish their respective missions.

-The DLA, as the Nation's Combat Logistics Support Agency, has a proud history of supporting the Warfighter and providing effective logistics support to the operating forces of our Military Services at the lowest possible cost to the taxpayer.
-As we continue to improve our performance, DLA acquired more resources to accomplish our critical missions to defend the Nation including increasing the workforce.
-To accomplish our goals of delivering world-class support to the Warfighter and of continued accountability, the Agency has devoted resources to five Lines of Effort and two Critical Capabilities:
+I am honored to be DLA's 20th Director, and my charge is to continue finding the right solutions to meet the needs of our combatant command, the Services and our Nation.
+We are postured to continuously learn and grow as an organization while we maintain our passion to find effective solutions.
+At DLA, our key mission is supporting the Warfighter and providing effective logistics support to the operating forces of our Military Services at the lowest possible cost to the taxpayer.
+To accomplish our goals of delivering world-class support to the Warfighter and maintaining accountability, the Agency has devoted itself to the following five Lines of Effort, two Critical Capabilities and three Cross-Cutting Efforts: